sachendra-codes/Covid-19-tracker/README.md

-# covid19

-A new Flutter application.
+# A new Flutter application.
+It tracks number of corona cases(confirmed, recovered, active) countrywise and statewise(India).
+Having light and dark theme.
+And user can redirect to donation site of WHO through app.

 ## Getting Started